vaibhavgits/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 ### EC2 SSH and Instance Connect

-- SSH is one of the most important function.
-It allows you to control a remote machine, uptade, and lots of configurations, all using the command line.
+- SSH is a CLI tool that allows you to control a remote machine, update, and lots of configurations, all using the command line.
-- Mac, Linux and Win 10+ = SSH and Windows <10 = Putty
+- To access Mac, Linux and Win 10+ use SSH and to access Windows <10 use Putty!

 ```bash
 # check permissions on .pem file (must be chmod 0400)